Updated: Jan 26

 During the test process

-Note that the review process itself should be quick so it does not distract the tester from the main goal.
-Here are some basic tips for conducting an effective review:
+Note that the review process should be quick, not distract the tester from the primary goal.
+Here are some essential tips for conducting an adequate review:

-What type of bugs were found and how do they affect the session?
+What type of bugs were found, and how did they affect the session?